 Instructions

-Preheat the oven to 350°F and line a 12 cup muffin tin with muffin liners.
+- Preheat the oven to 425°F and line a 12 cup muffin tin with muffin liners.

-Stir the milk, oil, vanilla, and vinegar together in small bowl or liquid measuring cup.
+- Stir the milk, oil, vanilla, and apple cider vinegar together in small bowl or liquid measuring cup.
+Set this aside.

-Use a spoon to form a well in the center of the dry ingredients, then pour in the milk mixture.
+- Use a spoon to form a well in the center of the dry ingredients, then pour in the milk mixture.
 Stir just until the wet and dry ingredients are fully mixed.
+Make sure not to overmix the batter.

-Transfer the muffin tin to a cooling rack and allow the muffins to cool before removing them from the tins.
+- Transfer the muffin tin to a cooling rack and allow the muffins to cool before removing them from the tins and serving.

 They are delicious